NLeSC/noodles/doc/source/boil_tutorial.rst

 Let's go through this step-by-step.
 The `make_target` function takes one argument, the config object.
 We obtain from the configuration the directories to search for source files.
 We then search these directories for any files with the correct file extension, stored in `config['ext']`.
 The variable `files` now contains a list of pairs, each pair having a directory and file name.
 So far we have not yet used any Noodles code.

 Next we pass each source file through the `get_object_file` function in a list comprehension.
-The resulting list contains both `PromisedObject`s and strings; strings for all the object files that are already up-to-date.
+The resulting list contains both :py:class:`PromisedObject` and string values; strings for all the object files that are already up-to-date.
 To pass this list to the linking stage we have to make sure that Noodles understands that the list is something that is being promised.
 If we were to pass it as is, Noodles just sees a list as an argument to `get_target` and doesn't look any deeper.

 ..
 NOTE:: Every `PromisedObject` has to be passed as an argument to a scheduled function in order to be evaluated.
 To pass a list to a scheduled function, we have to convert the list of promises into a promise of a list.

-The function `gather` solves this little problem; it's definition is very simple:
+The function :py:func:`gather` solves this little problem; it's definition is very simple:

 ::